hannobraun/hanno.braun-odw.eu/website/content/about/index.md

 ### Let's talk!

 Are you interested in any of these topics?
 If so, [please get in touch](/contact)!
 I always enjoy talking to like-minded individuals.
 Don't have anything to say right now, but want to stay up to date?
-Then you can [subscribe to my content](/subscribe).
+Consider [subscribing to my content](/subscribe).